 Our most important “staff” are our equine partners.
 Without them, we’d just be a few silly humans wandering around the pasture or woods.

-Leg Up Learning Solutions currently employs three Icelandic Horses owned by our founder and EFL facilitator Ellen Lichtenstein.
+Leg Up Learning Solutions currently employs three Icelandic Horses and one American Paint Horse owned by our founder and EFL facilitator Ellen Lichtenstein.
 After riding an Icelandic Horse for the first time in 2013, Ellen instantly fell in love with the breed and it’s easy to see why.
 Their small but sturdy build, extremely smooth gaits, and unique personalities tend to win over anyone who meets them.

 Every Icelandic horse has a given name and a “from” name, which indicates the farm where he or she was born.
 In the United States and Canada, most horses’ names include the english word “from,” while in Iceland, the native frá is used.